1995 US Open – Women's doubles

 Jana Novotná and Arantxa Sánchez Vicario were the defending champions, but lost in quarterfinals to Brenda Schultz-McCarthy and Rennae Stubbs.

 Gigi Fernández and Natasha Zvereva won the title by defeating Brenda Schultz-McCarthy and Rennae Stubbs 7–5, 6–3 in the final.
 It was the 4th US Open, 14th Grand Slam title and 61st overall title for Fernández and the 3rd US Open, 14th Grand Slam title and 56th overall title for Zvereva, in their respective doubles careers.
 It was also the 6th title for the pair during the season, after their wins in Tokyo, Rome, the French Open, San Diego and Los Angeles.

+The 1995 grand slam season was the first time Fernández and Zvereva made the finals of all 4 grand slams.
+The previous three seasons saw them win 3 of the slams, only to lose in the semifinals in the other slam.
+The 1995 US Open marked their 13th grand slam final in the last 16 tournaments, winning 11 of those 13 finals.